Hidden gems and popular stops along the Wild Atlantic Way

 Cliffs of Moher

-The cliffs are the most visited attraction in Ireland, and with good reason.
-The stunning views from the top of the steep cliffs in combination with the atmosphere and live music performances promise an unforgettable experience.
+The cliffs of Moher are the most visited attraction in Ireland, and with good reason.
+The stunning views from the top of the steep cliffs in combination with the atmosphere, and live music performances, promise an unforgettable experience.

 “I personally they look best from the sea looking up from a boat, then you that amazing spike of rock at the Doolin end of the cliffs.”

 As you can see, there is no reason not to start planning your adventure along the Wild Atlantic Way.
-There are many exciting and well-known places one should visit and the lighthouses make for great photos and views surrounded by the stunning and dramatic backdrops.
+There are exciting places one should visit, and the lighthouses make for great photos surrounded by stunning and dramatic backdrops.
 If you wish to see these lighthouses and parts of the Wild Atlantic Way from John’s point of view, he offers special Irish Lighthouse Tours following the Irish coastline.
-This is perfect if you want an exclusive look at both the well-known attractions and the hidden gems along the coast of Ireland.
+This is perfect if you want an exclusive look at both the well-known attractions and the hidden gems along the Irish coast.

-Start your journey in Shannon and stay at the comfortable Park Inn by Radisson, Shannon Airport, located close to the terminals, making for easy travel to both the middle and northern routes of the incredible Wild Atlantic Way.
+Start your journey in Shannon and stay at the comfortable Park Inn by Radisson, Shannon Airport, located close to the terminals.
+This makes for easy travel to both the middle and northern routes of the incredible Wild Atlantic Way.